dev-bittu/lotus-grammar/grammar/control_flow/switch_case.md

-// break is used by default if you want to fallthrough then use keyword: fallthrough switch ("monday") {
+// break is used by default if you want to fallthrough then use keyword fallthrough switch ("monday") {
     case "moday":
         print("its monday")